MaterializeInc/materialize/doc/developer/project-management.md

 potential work: bugs and problems.
 Bugs report a defect in an existing feature.
-Bugs can be reported by internal team members and external users, and should be created in the repository that contains the buggy code wherever possible.
-Use a private repository if the issue description contains sensitive information that you want to record.
+Bugs can be reported by internal team members and external users, and should be created in the repository that contains the buggy code wherever possible (use a private repository if the issue description contains sensitive information that you want to record).

 Problems, on the other hand, can identify potential improvements as well as net-new features.
 Because of this, they can vary greatly